 Europe has some of the most beautiful yet expensive cities in the world.
 It’s hard to imagine that you can visit any of these places when you are pressed for cash.
 However, the price tags do not have to prevent you from exploring this continent.
-Even with the devalued pound, there are places that you can visit without breaking the bank.
-Here are five recommendations.
+Even if you’re on a budget there are places that you can visit without breaking the bank.
+To help save costs you should get an international prepaid travel SIM card from Travelsim.
+This will save you international roaming charges, and it includes free shipping (just make sure you order it before you go).

 1. Bucharest, Romania.